20-Plus Spring Vegetables: Nutrition, Benefits, How to Eat, FAQs

 Artichoke season peaks in the spring and fall, and nearly 100 percent of this spring vegetable grows in the United States.

 Artichokes have a unique nutty and slightly sweet flavor and can be steamed, boiled or roasted, and they come with a slew of health benefits, too.
-They are rich in antioxidants, boost heart health, and are a good source of fiber, folate, and vitamins C and K.
+They are rich in antioxidants, help boost heart health, and are a good source of fiber, folate, and vitamins C and K.

 When selecting artichokes, opt for the heaviest and firmest, with a healthy green color and closed petals.
 Try adding them to salads, soups, pasta dishes, omelets and sauces.
+Artichoke dip is always a good option.

 Ad